randomwalk94/academic-kickstart/content/research.md

 ### Random Notes
-(these are shorter notes with less specific topic, sometimes a quick proof, sometimes outside of my main research line or even in other subjects)
+(these are shorter notes on less specific topics, sometimes a quick proof, sometimes outside of my main research line or even in other subjects)

 <div class="accordion">
 <div class="accordion-section">